 Yesterday, a panel of experts at BioTrinity discussed the huge possibilities offered by the young microbiome field, which could soon overtake genetics.

 Scientists and investors worldwide are starting to turn to the microbiome, which many believe hold the key to human health.
 The microorganisms that live in us and on us have shown to play a role in conditions ranging from obesity to cancer and neurodegenerative disease.
 “I think it is a bigger deal than genetics,” says Tim Spector, CEO of Map my gut, a company that offers direct-to-consumer microbiome sequencing services.
-But he reckons that being such a new field, still driven by small companies, very few are collecting samples of the microbiome as they should.
+But he reckons that with microbiome research being such a new field, still driven by small companies, very few are collecting samples of the microbiome as they should.

 “Back in the early days of genetics, companies would not collect DNA samples because it was too much trouble regarding ethical permissions, storage,” he says.
 Something very similar seems to be happening with the microbiome despite the huge links with health that have been observed.
 “The science is now there, and it’s obvious that anyone doing a big trial should measure how patients with different microbiome profiles respond to drugs.”